mthwm/kc_q7_keymap/README.md

 ## Gaming Mode

 The dedicated gaming layer disables home row mods for a traditional typing experience, which is often preferred for gaming where holding keys is common.
+To toggle the gaming mode, press the H key while in the FN3 layer.